symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``''``

-When needed, the password for hte profiling storage.
+When needed, the password for the profiling storage.
 It becomes the service container parameter called ``profiler.storage.password``.

 lifetime